 I reached out and held Tina’s hand, looking into her eyes.
 She smiled in an open and trusting manner.
 Casper placed his hands over her’s.

 “Wow,” she said.
-“I can really feel your spiritual presence right now.”
+“I can really feel the spiritual presence right now.”

 “That’s the ghost of my boyfriend, Jace.
 We call him Teen Jesus.
 If you have a trusting heart, you can feel him.
 He’s sitting with me with his hands on our’s.”

 Pete placed his hands on top of ours.
 “I can feel him, too.”

 “Now all you need to do is let him into your heart and you’ll be able to know if anyone is open and trusting, those who you can also share this love.”